morningconsult/docker-credential-vault-login/README.md

 ### EC2 Authentication Method

 If the `ec2` authentication is chosen, the process will attempt to authenticate against Vault using Vault's [EC2 auth method](https://www.vaultproject.io/docs/auth/aws.html#ec2-auth-method).
 Specifically, it will attempt to obtain the PKCS#7 signature from the EC2 instance metadata and authenticate against Vault with it.
-Be sure that the instance on which this application will run is indeed an EC2 instance and that the Vault role given in the `vault_role` field of the `config.json` file is bound to the AMI ID of the instance and that it has permission to authenticate via the EC2 method (see this [example](https://www.vaultproject.io/docs/auth/aws.html#configure-the-policies-on-the-role-)).
+Be sure that the instance on which this application will run is indeed an EC2 instance and that the Vault role given in the `role` field of the `config.json` file is bound to the AMI ID of the instance and that it has permission to authenticate via the EC2 method (see this [example](https://www.vaultproject.io/docs/auth/aws.html#configure-the-policies-on-the-role-)).

 ### IAM Authentication Method